nomyummi/playground/README.md

     - User uses the autocomplete search bar to find the weather at a location. <br />
     - For practice with npm, webpack, Javascript modules, asynchronous functions, and APIs (Algolia, OpenWeatherMap). <br />
 [MemoryCard](https://nomyummi.github.io/playground/memory-card/build/) <br />
     - **Work in Progress** - To do: Change the button to a search bar.
 Add more styling.
+Add error messages when API requests fail (e.g. too many requests)<br />
     - Created a memory card game.
-To play, click a different card each time. <br />
+To play, click a different card each time and try to reach the max score. <br />
     - For practice with React and APIs (Pokemon TCG API). <br />